asartori86/advanced_programming-2018-19/lectures/c++/04_custom_types/readme.md

 [link to file](./02_scoped_enum.cc)

 Introduces the *scoped enum*, extension of the "plain enum" described before.
 Now the enumerator name must be qualified by the enum type name and the scope resolution operator.
-Implicit conversion to integers is not allowed.
+They are not implicitly converted to integers.

 PPP: chap 9.5
 CPL: chap 8.4